 Heroin is one of the most popular illegal substances across the United States and the world.
-It works by impacting the brain’s reward system and over time increases the user’s tolerance levels.
-As time goes on the person will consistently increase doses each time they take the drug.
+It works by impacting the brain’s reward system and over time, increases the user’s tolerance levels.
+As time goes on, the person will consistently increase doses each time they take the drug.
 The vicious cycle of heroin abuse starts with taking drugs and progresses to the point of taking it, so it suppresses the withdrawal symptoms.
 Withdrawal from heroin is far worse than that of prescribed painkillers.

 Heroin falls into the category of opiates.
-It produces feel-good chemicals in the brain such as dopamine and endorphins; hence it’s highly addictive properties.
-Strong addiction occurs after the brain begins associating the activation of these chemicals and furthermore cannot operate properly without the drug.
+It produces feel-good chemicals in the brain, such as dopamine and endorphins; hence, it’s highly addictive properties.
+Strong addiction occurs after the brain begins associating the activation of these chemicals, and furthermore cannot operate properly without the drug.
 Adding to this is intense withdrawal symptoms that come with using heroin consistently.
-Heroin can come in its purest form such as fine white powder, brown or black powder, or even black tar heroin which comes in a dark sticky gel.
+Heroin can come in its purest form, such as fine white powder, brown or black powder, or even black tar heroin, which comes in a dark sticky gel.
 Each of them has different levels of intensity and problems that affect health.
 The reason people use this drug is that it produces an intense feeling of happiness.
 People have attributed this feeling as a sort of rush that reaches the brain at hyperspeed.

-The effects of injecting heroin into the bloodstream for approximately two minutes.
+The effects of injecting heroin into the bloodstream can occur in approximately two minutes.
 The pleasure is similar to an orgasm, and the high lasts for about four to five hours at most.
 During this high, the person may experience reduced anxiety, tension relief, and a general feeling of overall well-being.
 It’s hard to steer away from heroin due to the fact that the person may feel it’s the only way for them to feel happy, relaxed, or simply well off.
 The effects are quite enjoyable and don’t come with any hangovers or comedowns.

 As the addiction intensifies and time goes on, things begin to become more dangerous, and the fear of overdosing is a threatening reality.